-The reality is that filing a tax return shouldn’t be very scary or intimidating for most people.
+The reality is that filing an income tax return shouldn’t be very scary or intimidating for most people.

 Then why is it, you ask?

 Probably because people simply don’t understand much about the process of filing an income tax return or what it actually entails.

 That’s what I would like to resolve with this article–I want you to understand the basic rules and requirements for filing an income tax return so you are less intimidated by taxes.

-Since most people don’t have complex returns, these are the most general rules applying to a wider audience.
+Since most people don’t have a complex income tax return, these are the most general rules applying to a wider audience.

-If you have more complex tax situations, you should absolutely contact a tax professional.
+If you have more complex tax situations, you should absolutely contact a qualified tax preparer.